Missouri Court Records

 An arrestee may file a petition to the court in the municipality where they were arrested to seal or expunge the record.
 The requirements for expunging an arrest record are outlined in Mo.
 Rev. Stat. § 610.122.

-- There is no probable cause at the time of this application to believe the individual is guilty of committing the offense
+- There is no probable cause to believe that you were guilty of the offense.

 - The arrest has not and will not result in any formal charges